The National Center for Civil and Human Rights in Atlanta

 The civil rights movement, headed by Georgia resident Martin Luther King Jr., led to sweeping social change unparalleled in U.S. history.
 As you plan your visit to Georgia, follow the dream for justice and equality around the state to witness how historic landmarks and cultural institutions preserve the memory of Georgia's civil rights past.

-After exploring the center, take the streetcar to Sweet Auburn Curb Market, where you can walk the one-mile Sweet Auburn Historic District.
-Once a wealthy black community, the district’s large churches and commercial buildings still reflect its history, heritage, and achievements.
+After exploring the center, take the streetcar to The Municipal Market, where you can walk the one-mile Sweet Auburn Historic District.
+Once a wealthy black community, the district's large churches and commercial buildings still reflect its history, heritage, and achievements.

 Atlanta is also home to historically black colleges worth visiting.
 The all-male Morehouse College, King’s alma mater, played a major role in the Atlanta Student Movement and the Committee on the Appeal for Human Rights in 1960.
 Students at the prestigious all-female Spelman College were also involved in anti-segregation protests and sit-ins; many were arrested and jailed for their involvement.
 Prominent alumnae include writer Alice Walker and activist Marian Wright Edelman.
 Clark Atlanta University was also at the center of the civil rights movement.